dsktschy/viewport-extra/docs/en/migration-from-v1.md

 <!-- x-release-please-end -->

-If you need to ensure compatibility with environments that do not support ES2015+, a build that includes `es5` in the file path in the URL is required.
+To ensure compatibility with environments that do not support ES2015+, selecting a build that includes `es5` in the file path in the URL is required.

 <!-- x-release-please-start-version -->